 Consequences of Multiple SSIDs

 One frequently overlooked aspect of wireless networking is that a network administrators can control interference and channel utilization generated by their own managed wireless system.
-Dashboard allows admins the ability to enable multiple SSIDs on a single physical AP (Access Point).
-Each SSID that is enabled on a given AP is called a VAP (Virtual AP).
-VAPs behave as their own independent AP, operating on the channels the physical AP is set to.
-Therefore enabling 5 SSIDs on a single AP in Dashboard is nearly identical to deploying 5 physical APs with one SSID each.
+Dashboard allows admins the ability to enable multiple SSIDs on a single physical access point.
+Each SSID that is enabled on a given access point is called a VAP (Virtual access point).
+VAPs behave as their own independent access point, operating on the channels the physical access point is set to.
+Therefore enabling 5 SSIDs on a single access point in Dashboard is nearly identical to deploying 5 physical access points with one SSID each.
 Normally, multiple SSIDs are used to provide different types of wireless network access to different device types and user classes.
 The downside of enabling more SSIDs is that it creates more channel utilization due to overhead.

 Overhead from Management Frames